What is brain fog

 Because inflammation is often responsible for brain fog, you might want to be mindful of allergic reactions to food.
 Modern diets mainly consist of wheat, corn, dairy, shellfish, tree nuts, and peanuts, all of which may cause the immune system of some people to produce excessive inflammation in the body.

-If you’re on a particular medication, the drugs may also affect cognitive behavior.
+If you’re on a particular medication, these drugs may also affect cognitive behavior.
 Study the side effects listed on the medication’s labels and have a chat with your doctors to single out whether substances inside may be causing brain fog.
 If this is the case, lowering the dosage or switching medication might be worth considering, but only under your doctor’s supervision.

 Lifting the brain fog